rollkit/rollkit/README.md

 #### Cometbft v0.37.x and Cosmos-SDK v0.47.x

 The Rollkit v0.10.7 release is compatible with Cometbft v0.37.2 and Cosmos-SDK v0.47.6.
-However, this version is no longer supported for future developements and it is recommended to Rollkit v0.13.x.
+However, this version is no longer supported for future developments and it is recommended to use Rollkit v0.13.x.

 ### Tools